What are HIV and AIDS?

 - Opportunistic infections or other AIDS-related problems develop.

 However, the treatment of HIV is a rapidly changing area of medicine.
 Trials are underway to assess whether antiretroviral medicines should be started earlier in people who have no symptoms, even as early as when first infected with HIV.
 The trials aim to show whether there are benefits from treatment before symptoms develop, which outweigh the risk of side-effects from the medicines.
 You are likely to have regular blood tests to monitor for side-effects whilst taking treatment.

 Treatment and prevention of infections

-Wearing a condom when having sex is very important to protect against other sexually transmitted infections, including herpes and hepatitis.
+Wearing a condom when having sex is very important to protect against other STIs, including herpes and hepatitis.
 People with HIV are usually vaccinated against hepatitis A and hepatitis B, influenza and the pneumococcus (a common cause of pneumonia).

 Opportunistic infections are usually treated with antibiotics, antifungals or anti-TB medicines, obviously depending on which infection develops.
 Even if you have not developed an infection, once the CD4 T cells fall to a low level, you will normally be advised to take a regular dose of one or more antibiotics or other medicines to prevent certain opportunistic infections from developing.

 There is no vaccine to prevent HIV.
 Development of one is proving to be very difficult, as the HIV virus is constantly mutating and changing.
 Therefore, the main way to prevent infection by HIV is to avoid activities that put you at risk, such as sharing needles and having sex without a condom.

 Some cases of HIV can be prevented in other ways - for example: